soura-b/microscope-brightness-tile/README.md

 # microscope-brightness-tile
-Brightness correction and tiling for microscope output.\n Updated to fix buffer error
+Brightness correction and tiling for microscope output.

+# Changes
+- Updated to fix buffer error